brasdorlakes/singleagent-project/README.md

 Single Agent Environment for the project.

-Primary branch currently is the CleanRL branch
+Primary branch currently is the CleanRL branch, use the requirements.txt to install dependencies